luciafabbri/Data-Mining-Project/README.md

-# DM2
+# Data Mining Project
-Data Mining 2: Advanced Topics
+Data Mining analysis on the Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)